Before you start

 Before you commence your studies at SAE you must complete the mandatory Workplace Health and Safety Induction for your campus.
 The WHS Induction includes evacuation and emergency procedures, your responsibility while on campus in regards to safety, footwear requirements etc. Please register and complete the online form located on the SAE Student Portal.

 As a domestic fee-paying student at an approved higher education provider, you may be able to get a FEE-HELP* loan from the Australian Government to pay for all or part of your tuition fees.
 A FEE-HELP loan does not cover costs like accommodation, laptops, or textbooks.

-To apply for your FEE-HELP* loan, you must complete an electronic Commonwealth Assistance Form (or eCAF) before the financial census date of your commencing semester.
-The eCAF will be emailed to your personal email two weeks prior to Orientation and, to complete this application you must have:
+To apply for your FEE-HELP* loan, you must complete an electronic Commonwealth Assistance Form (or eCAF) before the financial census date of your commencing Trimester.
+The eCAF will be emailed to your personal email two weeks prior to Orientation.
+To complete your ECAF you must have:

 - a Unique Student Identifier (USI)